 Section 248a – a petition filed pursuant to, or a proceeding conducted under, 30 V.S.A. § 248a.
 Under Section 248a, applicants may seek approval from the Commission for the construction or installation of wireless telecommunications facilities that are to be interconnected with other telecommunications facilities.

 Section 248(j) – a petition filed pursuant to, or a proceeding conducted under, 30 V.S.A. § 248(j).
-Section 248(j) provides for an expedited review of Section 248 petitions (see Section 248) provided that the Commission finds that the project is of limited size and scope, does not raise a significant issue under the Section 248 criteria, and the public interest is satisfied by the abbreviated procedures.
+Section 248(j) provides for an expedited review of Section 248 petitions (see Section 248) provided that the Commission finds that the project is of limited size and scope, it does not raise a significant issue under the Section 248 criteria, and the public interest is satisfied by the abbreviated procedures.
 Under the abbreviated procedures for a Section 248(j), there is a 28-day comment period, no public hearing is held, and no evidentiary hearing is held unless the application raises a significant issue.

 Service List – a list of the names and contact information of the parties who are entitled to receive a copy of all filings made and all orders and notices issued in a Commission case.
 The service list also contains contact information for anyone other than a party who has asked to receive copies of all notices and orders in the case.
 Such persons are not required to be sent copies of filings made by the parties.
 If you are not a party to a case but would like to be placed on the service list to receive copies of notices and orders, please refer to the case in ePUC or contact the Clerk of the Commission.

-The site visit may also include identification of relevant landscape features, discussion of how such landscape features have affected or potentially should affect the project design and location, identification of and visits to potential alternative locations for the proposed project, and any other relevant matters for which a first-hand viewing of the site(s) may assist in understanding the issues before the Commission.
+The site visit may also include identification of relevant landscape features, discussion of how such landscape features have affected or potentially might affect the project design and location, identification of and visits to potential alternative locations for the proposed project, and any other relevant matters for which a first-hand viewing of the site(s) may assist in understanding the issues before the Commission.

 Most Section 248 proceedings include a site visit.
 For most other types of cases, a site visit is only scheduled if the Commission determines that viewing the site would be beneficial in reaching a decision in a case.